The Kings of South Side

 “Oh yeah?
 What’s that?”

-“That you three goons are the baddest mother fuckers in Iraq!
-And I wouldn’t trust those other turds to lead us out of a paper sack.”
+“That you three goons are the baddest mother fuckers in Iraq right now!
+And I wouldn’t trust those other turds from Second Platoon to lead us out of a paper sack.”

 “Kings of South Side!”
-Baydune hooted again, raising his hand for another fist bump.
+Baydune hooted again, raising his hand for a fist bump.

-Grinning, Ray looked out the window, watching as the crowded streets quickly dispersed.
+Grinning from ear to ear, Ray turned and looked out the window, watching as the crowded streets quickly dispersed.

 ‘Kings,’ he thought to himself.
 ‘Kings of this shit hole, maybe.’